 - Continuous summer internship/research placement for 7-8 weeks in an international setting.

-- ALS 2301: Post-engagement course providing students with the opportunity to synthesize learning abroad, generate a report, and present outcomes to the CALS community.
+- ALS 2301: Post-engagement course providing students with the opportunity to synthesize learning abroad and present outcomes to the CALS community.
 (1 credit, S/U)

 Eligibility and Applications